Monday's Meditation: Three Important Questions

 And for each day I shall supply the wisdom and the strength.

-I am the light of the world; he that followeth me shall not walk
+I am the light of the world; he that followeth me shall not walk in darkness, but shall have the light of life.
+John 8:12

-In my opinion you should get this App or read his stuff
+In my opinion you should get this App or read his stuff.

 Taken from Hearing God Through the Year by Dallas Willard.
 Copyright(c) 2004 by Dallas Willard and Jan Johnson.
 Used by permission of InterVarsity Press PO Box 1400 Downers Grove, IL 60515. www.ivpress.com.